Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

 Writing a resume for your teacher job involves drawing attention to the skills most relevant to the job.
 Highlighting your education and credentials is a must, along with any specialized certifications and training related to the subject matter you’re teaching.
 Include all of your relevant teaching experience including online course work, volunteering and field work from your certification program.

-Showcase your skills through a format like a combination resume that can be setup to show both transferable skills and work experience.
 List accomplishments, not duties as employers want to know the results of your actions, e.g., how many students improve because of your lesson plan, what amount did test scores increase by, what was your attendance percentage and did it increase?
 How many years of experience do you have with the subject matter?
 These significant details will help you get past the applicant tracking system (ATS) and let hiring managers know how qualified you are for the position.

 Teaching-related experiences can really boost your resume and show that you are active in the field.
 Interactive field experiences like aiding a mentor in the classroom, substitute teaching, short unit teaching such as managing a classroom to teach a particular course over the period of a few days, and online tutoring can be great teaching examples you can use in your resume.
 Volunteer experiences can also provide not just proof of your teaching background but can show that you have group management skills, can formulate a lesson plan for different types of learners and have great organizational skills.
 Remember to include quantifiable achievements as well to show employers how you can manage a designated number of students, subjects and lessons throughout the work period.

-Just like on a standard resume, you would be starting with your most recent teaching position.
+Just like on a standard resume, start with your most recent teaching position.
 List each job title, company name, company location and date range you worked.
 Give three or four bullet points describing your past and current job responsibilities and tasks.
 If you are applying for a particular apprenticeship or academic program you may need to be more comprehensive or be required to submit a CV that chronicles your entire career and educational background.
 A great way to prepare is to look at the teacher resume sample we’ve highlighted above.

 When it comes to deciding which skills to include in your teaching resume, take a few moments to think about the daily responsibilities of the teaching role.
 The hiring manager, recruiter or employer will be looking for candidates that possess specific skills to get the job done effectively.
 Those skills will be presented as requirements in the job posting.
 Typically, teacher will be required to demonstrate the following five skills: